KHBS: History

 In 1983, the Hernreich family sold off its radio stations, KFPW and KXXI-FM.
 The Hernreichs changed channel 40's call letters to KHBS (for Hernreich Broadcasting System) on March 21.
 Two years later, in 1985, Bob Hernreich bought a stake in Sigma Broadcasting (becoming its chairman and CEO in 1989), merging KHBS and KTVP into Sigma.
-On September 1, 1987, KTVP became KHOG-TV–a nod to the Arkansas Razorbacks, who are often called "the Hogs."
+On September 1, 1987, KTVP became KHOG-TV—a nod to the Arkansas Razorbacks, who are often called "the Hogs".
 Argyle Television bought the stations in 1996.
 A year later, Argyle merged with Hearst.
-In October 2007, KHBS and KHOG-TV moved their operations to new, state of the art studios in Rogers.
+For many years, KHBS and KHOG operated from distinct studios located in both Fort Smith and Fayetteville.
+Their newscasts employed a split-anchor format, with one anchor based in Fort Smith and the other in Fayetteville.
+However, in October 2007, both KHBS and KHOG-TV transitioned to cutting-edge studios in Rogers, marking a significant advancement in their operational capabilities.

 Subchannel history

 KHBS-DT2/KHOG-DT2

 KHBS-DT2/KHOG-DT2 (branded as Arkansas CW) is the CW-affiliated second digital subchannel of KHBS and KHOG, broadcasting in high definition on channel 40.2 in Fort Smith and channel 29.2 in Fayetteville.
 All programming on KHBS-DT2/KHOG-DT2 is received through The CW's programming feed for smaller media markets, The CW Plus, which provides a set schedule of syndicated programming acquired by The CW during time periods without network programs; however, Hearst Television handles local advertising and promotional services for the subchannel.

 KHBS-DT2's history traces back to the September 18, 2006, launch of a cable-only affiliate of The CW—a network created as a joint venture between CBS Corporation and the Warner Bros.
 Entertainment division of Time Warner, as a de facto consolidation of UPN and The WB that initially featured programs from its two predecessor networks as well as new series specifically produced for The CW.—that was managed, promoted and had its advertising sales handled by local cable provider Cox Communications, alongside the launch of The CW Plus, a national service that was created to provide broad coverage of The CW to smaller areas with a Nielsen Media Research market ranking above #100 and was affiliated via local origination channels managed by cable providers or local television stations and primary or subchannel-only affiliations with broadcast stations.
 The channel—which was branded on-air as "KCWA" (for "The CW Arkansas"), an unofficial callsign assigned by Cox as it was a cable-exclusive outlet not licensed by the FCC—was one of the few cable-only CW Plus affiliates to have signed on at the network's launch.
 (The predecessor service operated by The WB, The WB 100+ Station Group, was affiliated with Harrison-licensed KWBM [channel 31, now a Daystar owned-and-operated station], since 2001; in most markets where The CW Plus was initially available via cable, the successor cable-only CW Plus outlet usually was a former affiliate of The WB 100+.)